Darrington Bluegrass Festival FAQs

 Is there ADA parking available?

-We do not have specified ADA spots, but we have volunteers driving golf carts to help visitors who need assistance get safely and easily from the parking lot to the seating areas.
-We can also open our gate and allow ADA vehicles down to the amphitheater area to let out ADA passengers close to the seating area.
+Yes, we have specified ADA spots along the north fence of our main parking lot.
+Look for the signs.
+And we have volunteers driving golf carts to help visitors who need assistance get safely and easily from the parking lot to the seating areas.
+We can also open our campground gate and allow ADA vehicles down to the amphitheater area to let out ADA passengers closer to the seating area.
+If you need this service, please talk with a volunteer at the ticket gate.

 WORKSHOPS/JAMMING